-Founded in Japan in 1934, YKK was called Yoshida Kogyo Kabushikikaisha, but 60 years later the company changed its company name to match its brand name.
-The privately held YKK Co. is headquartered in Japan and is made up of 80 companies at 206 facilities in 52 countries.
+Founded in Japan in 1934 by Tadao Yoshida, YKK was originally called Yoshida Kogyo Kabushikikaisha, which roughly means Toshida Company Limited in English.
+Yoshida designed his own zipper machines.
+In 1994, the company changed its name to just YKK.
+The privately held YKK Group is headquartered in Japan and is made up of 106 companies in 70 countries.
 YKK makes the entire zipper including the dyed cloth and the brass used to make the zipper.

 YKK zippers are found in: